twinanda/ml-cookbook/nim-samples/boltz-2/README.md

 ## 📁 Example Files Overview

+In all examples, we updated the way the `base_url` to the NIM endpoint is passed to fit Nebius deployment.
+In some examples, some additional changes are made to ensure the scripts run without other issues.
+For examples with additional changes, they are detailed in the description below.

 ### 1. **Basic Protein Folding** (`01_basic_protein_folding.py`)
 - Simple protein structure prediction from sequence
 - Basic parameter usage